Table of Contents

 Healers also used it to treat warts and corns.

-In parts of Spain and Italy, the plant was sometimes used for digestive disorders.
+In Spain and Italy, the plant was used for digestive disorders.

 There is little information about the side effects of using Silene species during pregnancy or breastfeeding.